-Certain pronouncements were issued by the International Accounting Standards Board ("IASB") or International Financial Reporting Interpretations Committee ("IFRIC").
+Certain pronouncements have been issued by the IASB) or International Financial Reporting Interpretations Committee ("IFRIC").
 Many are not applicable or do not have a significant impact to the Company and have been excluded.
 The following standards have not yet been adopted and are being evaluated to determine their impact on the Company.

 IFRS 9 Financial Instruments ("IFRS 9") was issued in July 2014.
 IFRS 9 replaces International Accounting Standard ("IAS") 39 Financial Instruments: Recognition and Measurement.
 The new standard includes guidance on recognition and derecognition of financial assets and financial liabilities, impairment and hedge accounting.
 IFRS 9 is effective for annual periods beginning on or after January 1, 2018, with early adoption permitted.
-The Company has not yet determined the impact of IFRS 15 on its condensed interim consolidated financial statements.
+The Company has not yet determined the impact of IFRS 9 on its condensed interim consolidated financial statements.

 IFRS 15 Revenue from Contracts with Customers ("IFRS 15") was issued in May 2014.
 IFRS 15 replaces IAS 18 Revenue, IAS 11 Construction Contracts, and some revenue related Interpretations.
-IFRS 15 establishes a new control-based revenue recognition model and is effective for annual periods beginning on or after January 1, 2017, with early adoption permitted.
+IFRS 15 establishes a new control-based revenue recognition model; changes the basis for deciding whether revenue is to be recognized over time or at a point in time; provides new and more detailed guidance on specific topics; and expands and improves disclosures about revenue.
+In July 2015, the IASB approved a one-year deferral of the effective date of IFRS 15 to fiscal periods beginning on or after January 1, 2018, with early adoption permitted.
 The Company has not yet determined the impact of IFRS 15 on its condensed interim consolidated financial statements.